Early Years Foundation Stage

 - Expressive Art and Design

 The Prime areas of learning and development are universal to all children.
-Learning in the Specific areas is dependent on a secure foundation in the Prime areas, for example if a child is not able to hold a pencil correctly they will find writing in Literacy very difficult.
+Learning in the Specific areas is dependent on a secure foundation in the Prime areas, for example if a child is not able to hold a pencil correctly they will find writing in Literacy difficult.
+The Prime Areas are strengthened and applied through the 4 Specific Areas.

 Specific areas of learning

 During the school day the children learn through a mixture of short teacher directed sessions, adult initiated activities and child initiated learning through play sessions.
-Teachers and teaching assistants work with the children and make observations on them which are recorded in their individual learning diaries.
-All the children in the Foundation stage follow a topic based approach.
-The topics covered are:
+Teachers and Teaching Assistants work with the children and make observations on them which are recorded in their individual learning diaries.
+All the children in the Foundation Stage follow a theme based approach.
+The themes covered are:

 Term 2 - People Who Help Us